Ad-hoc Video Search (AVS)

 queries annually from 2019 to 2021 where evaluation schedule will be as follows:

-Although systems submitted results for the 20 common queries, no evaluation for them was conducted in 2019.
+Although systems submitted results in 2019 for the 20 common queries, no evaluation for them was conducted in 2019.
 NIST just saved the runs for subsequent years.

-NIST will evaluate and score subset of 10 out of the 20 common queries submitted in 2019 AND 2020 to allow comparison of performance between the two years.
+NIST evaluated and scored subset of 10 out of the 20 common queries submitted in 2019 AND 2020 to allow comparison of performance between the two years.

 NIST will evaluate and score the other 10 subset out of the 20 common queries submitted in 2019, 2020 AND 2021 to allow comparison of performance across the three years.